stacs-cp/Demystify-Visualiser/README.md

 - **colsums:** An array representing an additional row to be displayed at the top of the grid (useful for puzzles with column sums).
 See [`TentsBoard.jsx`](./src/components/PuzzleBoards/TentsBoard.jsx) for an example.
 - **rowsums:** An array representing an additional column to be displayed at the left of the grid (useful for puzzles with row sums).
 See [`TentsBoard.jsx`](./src/components/PuzzleBoards/TentsBoard.jsx) for an example.

+## Deploying to a server

+A simple method of deploying (using the npm serve package) is demonstrated via the `nginx.conf` file and the `boot.sh` deployment script.